 Escuela Superior de Arquitectura de Madrid

 Geofront is the Strategic Development Plan for the construction of a Neutral State of the Strait of Gibraltar (NSSG) set across the water frontier existing between Algeciras (Spain) and Gibraltar (United Kingdom).
 This fictional manifesto consists of a cartographical set of detailed plans and technical instructions that outline a series of procedures and rules for the creation and management over time of this new territory.
 The NSSG is divided into twelve topoi sketched as geographic canvases: artificial islands intended to be virgin territories and programmed as self-sufficient organisms in the sea.
 Each topos revalorizes and renegotiates the boundaries between sovereign nations demarcating a new definition of place in the Alboran Sea.

-design as a political tool and a spatial practice within a new emergent socio-political space.'
+“Geofront swims between a floating landscape, architecture, infrastructure engineering, and a conflict in which geopolitical and social issues are confronted […] design as a political tool and a spatial practice within a new emergent socio-political space.”
+(YTAA Jury, 2016)

 – Awarded 1st PrizeYTAA Young Talent Architecture Award 2016 by Mies Van der Rohe Foundation.

 – Awarded 1st Prize Eduardo Torroja Engineering Award 2016.

 – Awarded 1st Prize PFC Strikes 2016 at ETSA Madrid.

 – Awarded 2nd Prize Cátedra HNA 2017 Hermandad Nacional de Arquitectos.

 – Selected project at Principios Excelentes 2017: Final Thesis Projects 12+12 Madrid-Barcelona.

 – Selected project at Archiprix Hunter Douglas Award 2017.